bennett-sh/sweet-sugar/README.md

   .finish //= en
 ```

-The match statement also supports deep pattern matching like so:
+The match statement also supports deep pattern matching & narrowing like so:
 ```ts
 type User = {
   name: string,